MrYsLab/s3-extend/docs/ext_cpx.md

 <br>
 <img src="../images/s3c-2.png" >

-Here, s3c tried to start the Circuit Playground Express Gateway, but did detected an error and aborted.
+Here, s3c tried to start the Circuit Playground Express Gateway but detected an error and aborted.

 Visit "A Peek Under The Hood" for more information about the Backplane and Gateways.